Religion in Suriname: Hinduism

+The difference is that the Netherlands' more liberal policy toward Hinduism allowed the culture to develop stronger.
+Examples are the lack of a rigid caste system and the almost universal reading of Gita and Ramayan.
 According to the 2012 census of Suriname, Hindus constitute 22.3% of the population.
 Hindus are mostly concentrated in Northern coastal regions of Suriname: Nickerie, Wanica and Saramacca, where they constitute the largest religious group.
 There are several Hindu temples in Suriname.